 LabStats tracks application usage on campus computers.
 It’s designed to be lightweight with a tiny footprint, so it only tracks the applications you assign.

-Most universities use LabStats to track expensive and specialty software licenses to ensure they’re only paying for what students actually use.
+Most universities use LabStats to monitor expensive and specialty software licenses to ensure they’re only paying for what students actually use.
 They also track usage patterns to inform budget, installation and refresh decisions throughout the year.

 But beyond usage data, it’s helpful to know what other software is running in your environment.
-Seeing the complete picture can help you identify unapproved or vulnerable software.
+Seeing the complete picture can help you identify unauthorized or vulnerable software.
 It can also help you verify license compliance, reduce purchasing costs and ensure that the right software is installed in the right places.

 This is where the Software Inventory feature comes into play, which gives you insight into all the other applications in your environment.

 For example, sometimes there is software in a computer lab that shouldn’t be there.
 The software could:

 Be mismatched according to lab location and student use (engineering software in a computer lab for the Liberal Arts college)

 By using Software Inventory in LabStats, you can:

 See a list of all the software in your environment